binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ![](images/HandsOnHack.png)

  One of the simplest and quickest vulnerabilities to fix, yet it is still top of the hit lists.
-Lets hammer this home some more.
+I am going to hammer this home some more.

 I> ## Synopsis
 I>